SabineWren/OrgFinderDeprecated/README.md

 - we interface with sc-api

-Hosting instrunctions:
+Hosting instructions:

 Use PHP5 for local testing and Apache for hosting, as npm does not run php scripts.

-To host the app locally, add and run dependencies.
+To host the app, add and run dependencies.
 Debian-based GNU distributions keep it simple:

 1) git clone <repository url>